-Something I’ve received more questions about recently is how to potentially set up a raw land development deal.
+Something I’ve received more questions about recently is how to potentially set up a raw land development deal and the best business structure to use.
 When thinking about land development deals, there are a couple things you want to look at first.

 Active Income & Dealer Status

 Firstly, it’s important to keep in mind that developing land is considered active income.
 Furthermore, land development is considered a “dealer” activity.

 It’s important to avoid dealer status with your real estate investing activity, so we’ve got to run the land development through a traditional C-corporation somehow.
 However, the development doesn’t have to actually be completed by the corporation directly; it could be completed by an LLC owned by the corporation.